 \subsubsection{Random walks on discrete subgroups of Lie groups}

 Let $\Gsf$ be a connected semisimple Lie group without compact factors and with finite center.
 Suppose $\Gamma < \Gsf$ is a Zariski dense discrete subgroup, and $\mathsf{m}$ is a probability measure on $\Gamma$ whose support generates $\Gamma$ as a semigroup.
-Let $\Fc$ denote the Furstenberg boundary, the flag manifold associated to a minimal parabolic (i.e. $\Fc = \Gsf / \Psf$ for a minimal parabolic subgroup $\Psf < \Gsf$).
-Then there is a unique \emph{$\mathsf{m}$-stationary measure} $\nu$ on $\Fc$ \cite{GR_Furstenberg}.
+Fix a minimal parabolic subgroup $\Psf$ and let $\Fc:=\Gsf/\Psf$ denote the Furstenberg boundary.
+Then there is a unique \emph{$\mathsf{m}$-stationary measure} $\nu$ on $\Fc$ \cite{Furstenberg_boundary, GR_Furstenberg}.
 The measure $\nu$ is also referred to as the \emph{Furstenberg measure}.

-We will apply our generalization of Tukia's theorem to consider the following well-known conjecture (cf. Kaimanovich--Le Prince \cite{KP_matrix}).
+In this section we consider the following well-known conjecture, cf. \cite{KP_matrix}.

 \begin{conjecture}[Singularity conjecture] If $\mathsf{m}$ has finite support, then the $\mathsf{m}$-stationary measure $\nu$ is singular to the Lebesgue measure class on $\Fc$. \end{conjecture}